nachocaru/xaprb.com/content/blog/2006-08-12-how-to-monitor-mysql-status-and-variables-with-innotop.md

 title: How to monitor MySQL status and variables with innotop
 date: "2006-08-12"
 permalink: /2006/08/12/how-to-monitor-mysql-status-and-variables-with-innotop/
-description:
-  - >
-    Explains how the innotop MySQL and InnoDB monitor makes it easy to interpret the values from SHOW STATUS and SHOW VARIABLES, unlike the old-fashioned ways of doing this.
 ---
 This is one in a series of articles on how to use [innotop][1], a MySQL and InnoDB monitor.
 In this article I'll explain how innotop can make it much easier to collect useful information from `SHOW STATUS` and `SHOW VARIABLES` into one place.
 There are three modes in innotop that do this in different ways, so one of them may meet your needs.